jenkinsci/templating-engine-plugin/docs/concepts/library-development/overview.md

 Libraries provide [steps](../pipeline-primitives/steps.md) that can be invoked from templates.

+!!! tip "Library Repository Scaffold"
+    Check out this [starter repository](https://github.com/steven-terrana/jte-library-scaffold) to help you get off on the right foot.

 ## Loading Libraries

 The `libraries{}` block within the [Pipeline Configuration](../pipeline-configuration/overview.md) defines which libraries will be loaded for a particular pipeline run.